JasonBoyett/project-iris/README.md

 If you would like to use the production database and clerk project you can contact the project author for access.
-You will need to make segnificant contrebutions before you will be considered for access to the production database and clerk project.
+You will need to make significant contributions before you will be considered for access to the production database and clerk project.

 Once you have the environment variables set up you will need to initialize